 East Beach Lossiemouth

-Losisie East Beach used to be accessed by the old wooden bridge, which crossed the River Lossie however it fell into disrepair.
-A new bridge is under construction and is due to open in summer 2022.
+Lossie East Beach is accessed by a new footbridge.
 With a long stretch of golden sand and dunes to protect from the weather, it is one of the most popular beaches in Moray and the waves attract surfers all year round.

 Seatown is a collection of small cottages huddled together beside the River Lossie.
 It sits beside the Spynie Canal, which was built in the early 1800s to a design by Thomas Telford.
 Nearby is the old market cross.

 The steep road to west beach is tucked behind Moray Golf Club and leads onto a long esplanade for parking.
 An excellent sandy beach leads to Covesea Lighthouse which is now open to the public.
 There are interesting rock pools to explore on the near side.
 Overhead, you are likely to see and hear jet planes on their approach to the RAF Lossiemouth runway.

 Stotfield Disaster Memorial